linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Options, Futures, and Other Derivatives/chapters/17 Options Indices Currencies.md

 ---
-aliases:
-tags:
-key_concepts:
-parent_directory:
+title: 17 Options Indices Currencies
+parent_directory: Options, Futures, and Other Derivatives
+formatted: 2025-12-20 19:30:00 PM
+formatter_model: kimi-k2-turbo
+cli-tool: opencode
+primary_tags:
+  - index options pricing
+  - currency options valuation
+  - portfolio insurance
+secondary_tags:
+  - range forward contracts
+  - dividend yield adjustment
+  - binomial trees
+  - put-call parity
 cssclasses: academia
-title: 17.1 OPTIONS ON STOCK INDICES
-linter-yaml-title-alias: 17.1 OPTIONS ON STOCK INDICES
 ---

-# 17.1 OPTIONS ON STOCK INDICES
+# 17 Options Indices Currencies

 Several exchanges trade options on stock indices.
 Some of the indices track the movement of the market as a whole.
 Others are based on the performance of a particular sector (e.g., computer technology, oil and gas, transportation, or telecoms).
 Among the index options traded on the Chicago Board Options Exchange (CBOE) are American and European options on the S&P 100 (OEX and XEO), European options on the S&P 500 (SPX), European options on the Dow Jones Industrial Average (DJX), and European options on the Nasdaq 100 (NDX).
 In Chapter 10, we explained that the CBOE trades LEAPS and flex options on individual stocks.
 It also offers these option products on indices.

 One index option contract is usually on 100 times the index.
 (Note that the Dow Jones index used for index options is 0.01 times the usually quoted Dow Jones index.)
 Index options are settled in cash.
 This means that, on exercise of the option, the holder of a call option contract receives  $(S - K) \times 100$  in cash and the writer of the option pays this amount in cash, where  $S$  is the value of the index at the close of trading on the day of the exercise and  $K$  is the strike price.
 Similarly, the holder of a put option contract receives  $(K - S) \times 100$  in cash and the writer of the option pays this amount in cash.

-# Portfolio Insurance
+## Portfolio Insurance

 Portfolio managers can use options on a well-diversified index to limit their downside risk.
 Suppose that the value of the index today is  $S_0$ .
 Consider a manager in charge of a well-diversified portfolio whose beta is 1.0.
 A beta of 1.0 implies that the returns from the portfolio mirror those from the index.
 Assuming the dividend yield from the portfolio is the same as the dividend yield from the index, the percentage changes in the value of the portfolio can be expected to be approximately the same as the percentage changes in the value of the index.
 Since each contract is on 100 times the index, it follows that the value of the portfolio is protected against the possibility of the index falling below  $K$  if, for each  $100S_0$  dollars in the portfolio, the manager buys one put option contract with strike price  $K$ .
 Suppose that the manager's portfolio is worth  $\500,000$  and the value of the index is currently 1,000.
 The portfolio is worth 500 times the index.
 The manager can obtain insurance against the value of the portfolio dropping below  $\$ 450,000  in the next three months by buying five three-month put option contracts on the index with a strike price of 900.

 To illustrate how the insurance works, consider the situation where the index drops to 880 in three months.
 The portfolio will be worth about \$440,000.
 The payoff from the options will be 5 × (900 - 880) × 100 = \$10,000, bringing the total value of the portfolio up to the insured value of 450,000.

-# When the Portfolio's Beta Is Not 1.0
+## When the Portfolio's Beta Is Not 1.0

 If the portfolio's beta  $(\beta)$  is not  $1.0, \beta$  put options must be purchased for each  $100S_{0}$  dollars in the portfolio, where  $S_{0}$  is the current value of the index.
 Suppose that the 500,000 portfolio just considered has a beta of 2.0 instead of 1.0.
 We continue to assume that the index is 1,000.
 The number of put options required is

 $$
-2. 0 \times \frac {5 0 0 , 0 0 0}{1 , 0 0 0 \times 1 0 0} = 1 0
+2.0 \times \frac {500,000}{1,000 \times 100} = 10
 $$ rather than 5 as before.